The front of the St. Gabriel Catholic School building.

 At St. Gabriel Catholic School, we pride ourselves on the strong partnership that exists among the home, the school and the parish.

-The St. Gabriel Mission Statement is as follows:
+Our Mission Statement is as follows:

 “Acknowledging the Mission and Vision statements of the Toronto Catholic District School Board (TCDSB), we at St. Gabriel Catholic School will strive to create an environment in which the meeting of the individual's intellectual, spiritual, emotional, social and physical needs will foster academic excellence, peaceful co-existence, creative problem-solving and personal community and global responsibility.”

-St. Gabriel School places a high priority on diversification within the regular program.
+We place a high priority on diversification within the regular program.
 Appropriate adjustments are made to program outcomes to reflect the school culture, linguistic diversity and student learning styles through:

 • An integrated curriculum